ra1028/VueFlux/README.md

 ```

 Also, if you subscribe like this, the observer function is executed on the main thread.
-The argument default is `mainThread`
+The argument default is `mainThread`.
 ```swift
 store.subscribe(executor: .mainThread) { action, store in
     // Executed on the main thread